What It Means to be Fear Free Certified

 Fear Free Methods

-At our Fear Free Certified Practice, we use a variety of methods to help pets feel comfortable with us and enhance their veterinary experience.
+At our practice, we use a variety of methods to help pets feel comfortable with us and enhance their veterinary experience.
 Some of the methods we may use include:

 - Avoiding eye contact with your pet.
 Dogs especially can see direct eye contact from a stranger as a threat and become aggressive or anxious.
 To help them get used to us, we’ll address you first and take time to ask you questions about your pet and their health.